liketed/packer/README.md

 ## I still need custom vagrant boxes, and while everyone else seems to be abonding their packer files for docker files I still need to build some custom boxes.

-All boxes can built using packer build filename.json
+All boxes can built on the command line with:

+    packer build filename.json

 ### CentOS-6-virtualbox.json